Valproic acid (By mouth)

 Treats seizures.
 Also treats bipolar disorder and helps prevent migraine headaches.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to divalproex, sodium valproate, or valproic acid.
-Do not use it if you are pregnant, or if you have liver disease or certain genetic disorders (such as urea cycle or mitochondrial disorder).
+Do not use it to prevent migraine headaches if you are pregnant, or if you have liver disease or certain genetic disorders (including urea cycle or mitochondrial disorder).

 How to Use This Medicine: